Tenants: Things you should know

 Services related to housing and the use of the building :

-• Electricity-related costs and those related to the elevator maintenance contract (regulatory verification, products, small maintenance materials, minor repairs to the cabin, bearings, and fuses).
+The electricity-related costs and those related to the elevator maintenance contract (regulatory verification, products, small maintenance materials), as well as minor repairs to the cockpit, such as replacing buttons, door hinges, and servicing bearings and fuses, are expenses can be passed on to the teanant.

-• Expenses relating to water consumption and heating are recoverable.
+Expenses relating to water consumption and heating are recoverable from the tenant.
 These consumptions are:

 • cold and hot water for tenants